AT CASCADE HEIGHTS

 Table of Contents

 So, you went to detox and successfully completed treatment.
 You’ve probably got a few months of sobriety under your belt, and you should have a solid foundation of recovery at this point.
 Much of your decision-making process during treatment was left up to someone else to decide.
 Someone was always holding you accountable for your actions and guiding you to do the next right thing.
 Now it’s time to start living on your own or in a sober living environment.
-This also means now you’re responsible for making sure you make it to work on time, stay sober, and, of course, get to meetings.
+This also means now you’re responsible for making sure you make it to work on time, stay sober, and, of course, participate in aftercare and get to meetings.

 Ah, yes, meetings.
 The cornerstone of any twelve-step fellowship.
 You most likely either heard of or attended these meetings during treatment.
 If you’ve made it to a meeting before, you may have heard some of the endearing slogans such as, “Meeting makers make it,” “Don’t drink and go to meetings,” “If you think you need a meeting, you need a meeting.
 If you don’t think you need a meeting, you definitely need one.”
 So, are meetings really as important as they’re made out to be?
 Let’s dive in a bit further.